yen936/kainotes_public/README.md

 Kainotes is a greek word that is translated "newness" in the new testament.

-Bullinger defines it as "fresh, new, never contaminated" like pulling off the plastic of a brand-new MacBook. 💻
+Bullinger defines it as "fresh, new, never contaminated"🌿🌿 like pulling off the plastic of a brand-new MacBook. 💻

 My thought behind this app is to simply add more word daily into our lives, reminding us to walk in newness of life.